Engee documentation

 Calculating the output value

-Calculation of the output value for the Add block depends on the number of block inputs and the sign of the input ports:
+Calculation of the output value for a block Add depends on the number of block inputs and the sign of the input ports:

 If the block And… Formula for calculating the output value… Where…